LingyuLi-math/starter-academic/content/en/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 70

-title: Featured Publications
+title: Paper Overview
 subtitle: ""

 content: